Jem Broadbridge

-James "Jem" Broadbridge (1795–1843) was an English professional cricketer who is widely considered the outstanding all-rounder in England during the 1820s.
-He played mainly for Sussex teams and made 102 known appearances in first-class cricket from 1814 to 1840, being best remembered for his part in the introduction of roundarm bowling.
+James "Jem" Broadbridge (1795–1843) was an English professional cricketer who is widely recognised as the outstanding all-rounder in England during the 1820s.
+He played mainly for Sussex and made 102 known appearances in important matches from 1814 to 1840, being best remembered for his part in the introduction of roundarm bowling.
 He played for the Players in the Gentlemen v Players series and the South in the North v.
 South series.

 Cricket career

 Born on 25 June 1795 in Duncton, Petworth, Sussex, Jem Broadbridge had a known career spanning the 1814 to 1840 English seasons.
 In 102 matches, he scored 2,671 runs at a batting average of 16.59 runs per innings with a highest score of 135.
 He took 51 catches and at least 324 wickets.

 He had an outstanding season in 1825 when inter-county cricket was revived for the first time since 1796, with Sussex playing two matches each against Hampshire and Kent.
 Broadbridge scored the most runs in the season with 552 at an average of 46.00 and also took the most wickets with 31.
 This was the first time that one player had led both the batting and bowling rankings in a single season.

 Broadbridge repeated the feat in 1828, the year after the roundarm trial matches, when he scored 316 runs at 19.75 and took 46 wickets.
 Although roundarm had not yet been formally legalised, it was noted that Broadbridge and his Sussex colleague William Lillywhite constantly bowled with arm outstretched and the umpires did not no-ball them.
 Roundarm became known as "Sussex bowling" and this nickname stuck for a long time.

 Broadbridge had been arguably the best player in England during the 1820s but he was past his best in the 1830s, although he still had much to offer in terms of knowledge and experience.
 He continued playing until the 1840 season.